-After opening a Pandora’s Box with my post on if remote guitar lessons work well, I realized what needs to be considered when choosing a good music teacher.
-Like any relationship, it all comes down to how both parties get along.
-Being a guitar instructor, I can’t speak on what it’s like for other musical disciplines, but I see five main elements of any good teacher/student relationship: communication, style, values, expectations, and experience.
+After opening a Pandora’s Box with my post on if remote guitar lessons work well, I wanted to share what to consider when choosing a good music teacher.
+Like any relationship, it all depends on how both parties get along.
+As a guitar instructor, I cannot speak about what it is like for other musical disciplines.
+Still, I see five main elements of any good teacher/student relationship: communication, style, values, expectations, and experience.

 Many great musicians are poor teachers, and many average musicians are great teachers.
-Teaching is a skill that needs to be developed like any other.
-Look for someone who is structured, goal-oriented, efficient with lesson time, and open-minded about how that time is used.
+Teaching is a skill like any other.
+Look for someone who is structured, goal-oriented, efficient with lesson time, and open-minded.
 Good teachers will be open to student feedback and ways of improving communication.

-Consider your own learning style.
+Consider your learning style.
 How much structure do you need?
-What has worked for you in the past and what has not?
+What has worked for you in the past, and what has not?
 Where is the balance of broccoli and chocolate?
 What learning approach would challenge you and keep you inspired?
-Do you want real musical homework assignments or would you prefer to float freely exploring at your own pace?
+Do you want homework assignments, or would you prefer to float freely exploring at your own pace?
 Get a sense of how you like to travel, and then find a teacher who is excited to help make it happen.

 Find a teacher willing to work as hard as you.
 How committed to your success will they be?
 What overall impression of their character do you get?
-What kind of accountability and structure will they provide you?
 Do you want lessons from a touring musician with lots of wild stories who may not be around consistently and might only be looking to supplement his/her income, or would you prefer a teacher who is available for a more invested relationship?
-Do you want a mentor or just someone who can inspire you from time to time?
+Do you want a mentor or someone who can inspire you from time to time?

-This article addresses what you should expect from a music teacher, but there are a few things required from you as a student.
+A few things are required from you as a student.
 How often do you want to take lessons?
-Weekly lessons are the norm and provide a good level of student accountability in the beginning, but every other week can work for highly-motivated types.
-If you commit to lessons then be willing to commit to regular practice; at least five days per week is where the momentum really builds, but if that doesn’t seem reasonable, be open to working within the time you have.
-Consistent practice will give much better results than longer, infrequent sessions, so have the time carved out in your schedule before jumping in.
+Weekly lessons are the norm and initially provide a good level of student accountability, but every other week can work for highly-motivated types.
+If you commit to lessons, then be willing to commit to regular practice; at least five days per week is where the momentum builds.
+If you have little time available, be open to working within the time you have.
+Consistent practice will give much better results than longer, infrequent sessions, so have the time in your schedule before jumping in.
 Talk with your teacher about what kind of progress to expect early on, and stay realistic.
-A good teacher will be able to give you an effective, enjoyable routine while keeping you focused on enjoying the journey.
+A good teacher can give you a practical, enjoyable routine while keeping you focused on enjoying the journey.

 Consider character and professionalism.
 How experienced is the instructor, and is this observable?
 How do they relate to you?
-Do they appear truly focused on your goals?
+Do they appear genuinely focused on your goals?
 Are they supportive or inflexible?
 If you couldn’t meet your weekly practice target, would they react with judgment or constructive solutions?
-Are they pursuing their own growth, or do they come across as the all-knowing guru with the magic method?
+Are they pursuing their growth on a personal level, or do they come across as the all-knowing guru with the magic method?
 (Red flag!)

-If you are a beginner to the craft, then all you need to do is show up with an open mind, communicate your thoughts, and give your best effort.
-If you have prior playing experience then you may want to give your teacher a couple lessons to get a sense of your background and goals.
-We get particular as we get more experienced, and sometimes outside perspectives are exactly what we need.
+If you are a beginning player, then you must show up with an open mind, communicate your thoughts, and give your best effort.
+If you have prior playing experience, you should give your teacher a few lessons to get a sense of your background and goals.

-As always, it is an honor and privilege to share what I love, and I hope that my thoughts have provided some insight.
-If you’d like to learn more or discuss taking lessons, you can reach out here.
+As always, sharing what I love is an honor and privilege, and I hope my thoughts have provided some insight.
+If you would like to learn more, please reach out here.